alexmerrill/cdil-summer2017/outlines/day-3.md

 > Digitization, data wrangling, geospatial and time visualization.

-## 1. reflection / discussion
+## 1. Reflection / discussion

 ## 2. Digitization and Metadata Creation

 scanning, excel, google sheets

-CCC Images and Documents
+CCC Images and Documents.
 5 Stations, 4 images and one feed (move in and out)